 - Required for optional coverage of any amount if enrolling more than 30 days after initial eligibility

 - Not necessary at any level if you enroll child(ren) within 30 days of initial eligibility or you continue coverage at the same level

 - Required for an increase in coverage or enrolling after initial eligibility

 - Not necessary if enrolling for coverage of $50,000 or less within 30 days of initial eligibility or you continue coverage at the same level

 - Coverage of more than $50,000 at initial eligibility or enrolling after initial eligibility requires approved evidence of insurability.

-- Increasing coverage to more than $50,000 due to an increase in employee supplemental life insurance requires approved evidence of insurability for your spouse/DP.
+- Increasing coverage to more than $50,000 due to an increase in employee optional life insurance requires approved evidence of insurability for your spouse/DP.